Viewing the current status with jj st

 a screenshot of jj st

-This is the jj "pager", a program that shows the ouput of commands, and lets you scroll through them if they get really long.
+This is the jj "pager", a program that shows the output of commands, and lets you scroll through them if they get really long.
 You can hit q to get back to your console.

 You can request to not use the pager by using jj st --no-pager, or if you hate the pager and want to turn it off, you can configure that with